Logitech G203 Lightsync Mouse Review: Basic Cutie

 Not every PC product has to be an advanced piece of technology.
 Especially when it comes to peripherals, many are happy with something affordable and from a reliable brand that can glide across the desk, handle gaming combat and maybe even look good.

-The Logitech G203 Lightsync is one of Logitech’s G gaming brand’s cheapest mice ($40 MSRP).
+The Logitech G203 Lightsync is one of Logitech’s G gaming brand’s cheapest mice ($40 MSRP but sometimes selling for $30).
 It’s a cute little rat with a basic, standard design.
 But RGB pops on this basic design, and with it available in black, white and, as of today, lilac and blue, there’s a color to fit every personality.
 Unfortunately, the G203 Lightsync’s feel isn’t accommodating enough to please fit all types of hands, precluding it from being in the conversation for best gaming mouse.

 Logitech G203 Lightsync Specs